WasteManager/Splunk-Install/Install.md

   -  to move files from one server to another from cmd line: scp -r filname splunkadmin(the servers admin account)@ipaddress:/(location where you want it sent). ie: scp -r frogfile.config splunkadmin@22.9.123.43:/tmp
   -  creating a new serverclass will push app changes out to search heads, if not you can manually push it using this cmd: splunk reload deploy-server
   -  on deployment
+  -  to remove an app from an deployment use the gui in deployment server. unselect, save.
+  -
 # Best case run
   - turn on machine
   - Use winscp to move splunk rpm to splunk machine